- October 25, 2016

 First, the average med school grad I’ve spoken with has a lower balance.
 Regardless of what schools tell you, it has to be more expensive to educate a med student than a vet student.
 Why then does Vet school result in so much higher balances?
 I believe there is price gouging going on.

 There’s not many accredited Vet schools to choose from.
 Because of the limited access, getting into Vet school is harder now than getting into medical school.
-Since so many college students want to be veterinarians, schools raised tuition prices to ridiculous levels.
-After all, they know students will pay if the financial aid officers tell them it’s “good debt.”
-Furthermore, the federal government does not impose any caps for practical purposes on how much student debt the Vet schools can sign you up for to pay fees.
+Since so many college students want to be veterinarians, schools have the ability to raise prices.
+Furthermore, the federal government does not impose any caps for practical purposes on how much student debt you can borrow.
+In the absence of any market imposed restraint on the cost of tuition, it grows steadily higher each year.

 Hence, veterinarians start off with a crushing debt load.
 Unfortunately, I have far more serious evidence that veterinarians are treated horribly under student loan rules.